BoltApp/bolt-ios/README.md

 ## Example app

-The [Example](./Example) folder contains an example app that demonstrates usage of the credit card tokenizer and Bolt user login.
+The [Example](./Example) folder contains an example app that demonstrates usage of the credit card tokenizer, Bolt user login, and account creation checkbox.